ivf-infertility.com home

 Donated embryos, when both partner is infertile but the woman is capable of carrying the baby to full term.

 Sperm, egg and embryo donation are complex, ethical and legal issues.
 Some couples find the use of gamete and embryo donation unacceptable on cultural, religious or personal grounds.
 These views must be respected.
-Some countries allow all forms of gametes and embryo donation.
-Others allow the use of donor sperm but forbid both egg and embryo donation.
-Furthermore, some countries forbid all forms of gametes and embryo donations.
+Some countries allow all forms of gametes and embryo donation such as USA, Canada and United Kingdom.
+Others allow the use of donor sperm but forbid both egg and embryo donation such as Germany and Japan.
+Furthermore, some countries forbid all forms of gametes and embryo donations such as Egypt, Saudi Arabia, Italy and Austria.
 Psychological assessment by a qualified mental health professional is recommended for all gamete and embryo donation by the ASRM.

 There is some evidence that pregnancies resulting from donated eggs, sperm and embryos have an increased incidence of complications in pregnancy, in particular hypertensive problems including pre-eclampsia.
 In addition, a significantly higher rate of hospitalisation of egg recipients immediately before delivery and during antenatal period, a significantly higher rate of caesarean section and admission of the baby to the Intensive Care Unit during the first few days of life after birth have also been reported.